LetsCode-cloud/tf-provider-registry-api-generator/README.md

-Terraform provider registry API generator for Google Cloud Storage
+Terraform provider registry API generator
 =====================================================================
 Since version 0.13 of Hashicorp Terraform, terraform supports the notion of a provider registry.
 When you create your own provider, you can make it accessible via [https://registry.terraform.io](https://registry.terraform.io).